wxWidgets/wxWidgets/docs/wine/readme.txt

   http://wesley.informatik.uni-freiburg.de/~wxxt

-and about the wxWindows project as a whole (and the Windows and Motif ports in particular) can be found at Julian Smart's homepage at:
+and about the wxWidgets project as a whole (and the Windows and Motif ports in particular) can be found at Julian Smart's homepage at: